feathersjs/hooks/readme.md

 ### Customizing and returning the context

-To add additional data to the context an instance of a hook context created via `fn.createContext(data)` can be passed as the last argument of a hook-enabled function call.
-In that case, the up to date context object with all the information (like `context.result`) will be returned:
+Once a function has been wrapped with `hooks`, the wrapped function will have a `createContext` method.
+This method can be used to create a custom context object.
+This custom context can then be passed as the last argument of a hook-enabled function call.
+In that case, the up-to-date context object - with all the information (like `context.result`) - will be returned:

 ```js
 const { hooks, HookContext } = require('@feathersjs/hooks');